davepinch/pinchy.cc/content/topics/people/r/roger-bonds/roger-bonds.md

 ---
 title: "Roger Bonds"
-former bodyguard of: Sean Combs
+former head of security of: Sean Combs
 ---